chance2021/lab24-helm-deployment/README.md

 > The Smee relay deployment reads the channel URL from the `smee-relay-url` secret and proxies to `http://github-webhook-eventsource.argo-events.svc.cluster.local:12000/payload`, which is the EventSource service inside the cluster.
 If you change the EventSource port or endpoint, update the `SMEE_TARGET` env var in `apps/smee-relay/Dockerfile` and `argo-events/smee-relay-deployment.yaml` accordingly.
 Update `serviceAccountName` in the manifests if you already have dedicated accounts inside `argo-events`, and tweak the Sprig `substr` call in the sensor if you prefer full commit SHAs.
 >
 > The sensor includes CEL `exprs` (combined with `exprLogicalOperator: or`) that (1) ignore pushes whose head commit message contains `[workflow]` and (2) only trigger when the push modifies files under `apps/my-service/app/`.
-This prevents self-triggered loops and ensures we only build when the app source changes.
+Each expression declares a `body` field so the CEL runtime can reference the webhook payload.
 Update the expressions in `argo-events/sensor.yaml` (plus the workflow commit message) if you change these conventions.

 ---